This story was originally published October 6, 2022. It has been updated with new information.

 Diaphragm

-The diaphragm is a small cup made of silicone that you place inside your vagina to cover your cervix during sex and prevent sperm from entering.
-It’s 88 percent effective, but it should be used with spermicide to function properly.
+The diaphragm is a small silicone cup that you insert into your vagina to cover your cervix during sex and prevent sperm from entering.
+It’s 83 percent effective, but it should be used with spermicide to function properly.

 Spermicide

 Spermicide is a chemical that comes in the form of a foam, gel, cream, film, or suppository (an insert that dissolves in the vagina).
-Spermicide forces sperm to stop moving, preventing it from reaching an egg.
-You put it inside your vagina before sex.
-You don’t need a prescription to get it, and it’s 72 percent effective.
+Once introduced into the vagina before sex, it forces sperm to stop moving, preventing it from reaching an egg.

 Cervical cap